Murder of Katarina Jakobsson: Trial

-Even before standing trial, the Malmö District Court decided that Hjalmarsson were to undergo a psychiatric mental evaluation according to Swedish law.
+Before the trial, the Malmö District Court decided that Hjalmarsson should undergo a psychiatric evaluation according to Swedish law.
 This initially began with a statement by doctor Olof Hellgren, who stated Hjalmarsson's mental situation "had confirmed that a psychosis had evolved", transferring Hjalmarsson from a jail in Malmö to the St. Lars psychiatric hospital in neighboring Lund for further testing.
-It was determined he was not suffering from any physical brain injury, over the course of the four months he spent at the hospital.
+It was determined during the four months he was in the hospital that he was not suffering from any physical brain injury.
 According to Psychiatrist Barbro Roslund, Hjalmarsson spoke about the murders "coldly" and "just like it was meat he had purchased in an ICA store".
-Hjalmarsson was diagnosed with Schizophrenia during his initial stay at the hospital on 12 June 1980, and would go on to also receive an Asperger syndrome diagnosis later in life.
+Hjalmarsson was diagnosed with Schizophrenia during his initial stay at the hospital on 12 June 1980, and also received an Asperger syndrome diagnosis later in life.

-Bengt Hjalmarsson's trial started on 18 June 1980, where he was represented by criminal defense lawyer Börje Svedberg, who, due to a certification issued by a psychiatric doctor requested that "Hjalmarsson did not need to be present during the rest of his own hearing", as there was a "serious risk Hjalmarsson would become aggressive" or suffer from other mental issues if he were to be interrogated in court.
+Bengt Hjalmarsson's trial started on 18 June 1980, where he was represented by criminal defense lawyer Börje Svedberg, who, due to a certification issued by a psychiatric doctor, requested that "Hjalmarsson did not need to be present during the rest of his own hearing", as there was a "serious risk Hjalmarsson would become aggressive" or suffer from other mental issues if he were to be interrogated in court.
 Although Prosecutor Ragnar Emanuelsson argued against this, Judge Ivar Adell relented and transferred Hjalmarsson back to his psychiatric care for the remainder of his hearing as "Hjalmarsson did not verbally respond to anybody in court".
 The rest of the trial in absentia lasted roughly five hours, during which both the prosecutors and Svedberg argued for psychiatric care as a penalty.
 On 25 June 1980, the final verdict was announced; Hjalmarsson was sentenced to indefinitive closed psychiatric care at St. Lars hospital.
 Hjalmarsson did not appeal his sentence.